OPTOLINQ TMC-8060 | Clear Optical Molding Compound

 Additional Information

 For LED applications, it is expected to keep properties of optical encapsulants as low decay as possible.
 This mainly depends on chemistry systems such as resin type.
 However, there will always be trade-offs between those properties aiming to achieve.
-TC-8060 has the best capabilities of anti-blue/UV decay and anti-yellowing at high temperatures among Caplinq TC series products for optoelectronics encapsulation.
+TMC-8060 has the best capabilities of anti-blue/UV decay and anti-yellowing at high temperatures among OPTOLINQ TMC series products for optoelectronics encapsulation.
 It has comparable high temperature stability with XX-1000 and XX-814.
-If you prefer a product with better moisture resistance aiming at passing high MSL tests, TC-8040 is a better option and equivalent to XX-600H.
+If you prefer a product with better moisture resistance aiming at passing high MSL tests, TMC-8040 is a better option and equivalent to XX-600H.

 TC-8000 Series Transmittance Data